VYNE Therapeutics

 Contour Energy is a company of portable power that commercializes customizable battery technologies for a wide range of cross-industry applications.
 It designs its next-generation battery systems to deliver unprecedented improvements in energy and power density, and are capable of performing in extreme operating conditions at significantly improved costs.
 Founded through the collaboration of Caltech and CNRS, the French National Center for Scientific Research, It combines expertise in nano-materials science, patented fluorine-based battery chemistries and manufacturing processes to significantly advance the state of portable power.
 With its headquarters in Azusa in California, a team of battery industry leaders from Caltech, Energizer, General Electric, Hewlett-Packard, Sanyo and Valence Technologies manages it.
 Private entrepreneurs hold it.

-Symwave specializes in the design, development, and marketing of high-performance analog and mixed-signal integrated circuits and system solutions.
-The company focuses on fast-growing applications that require rapid data transfer, such as external storage devices, portable phones, media players, and HD camcorders.
-Its product lineup includes standards-based serial physical layer integrated circuits and low power analog front end semiconductor solutions, which support multi-gigabit per second data transfer rates with minimal power consumption.
-Symwave is advancing its technology by developing a range of SuperSpeed USB products, which offer speeds up to five gigabits per second, significantly faster than USB 2.0 while ensuring compatibility with existing USB devices.
-Additionally, the company provides connectivity solutions for various applications, including video, sound, and data transmission in homes, vehicles, and office environments.
+Symwave is a technology company that specializes in designing and developing high-performance analog and mixed-signal integrated circuits and system solutions.
+Its products are tailored for fast-growing applications that require high-speed data transfer, including external storage, portable phones, media players, and HD camcorders.
+The company's product portfolio features standards-based serial physical layer integrated circuits and low power analog front-end semiconductor solutions, which are distinguished by patented innovations that support multi-gigabit per second data transfer rates while consuming minimal power.
+Symwave is also advancing its offerings with a suite of SuperSpeed USB products, which operate at five gigabits per second and provide ten times the speed of previous USB technologies, ensuring backward compatibility with a vast number of existing USB-enabled devices.
+In addition to consumer electronics, Symwave's solutions are applicable across various sectors, including home, automotive, and industrial environments, facilitating the distribution of video, audio, and data.

 Solyndra is a manufacturer of cylindrical panels utilizing CIGS thin-film solar cell technology, located in Fremont, California.
 Established in 2005, the company focuses on designing and producing photovoltaic systems that include both panels and mounting hardware specifically for the commercial rooftop market.
 Solyndra employs high-volume manufacturing techniques to address the needs of the global solar industry.
 Its proprietary cylindrical modules are engineered to achieve low installation costs while maximizing solar energy output, particularly on low-slope commercial rooftops.
 The company operates a fully-automated manufacturing facility spanning 300,000 square feet, underscoring its commitment to efficiency and innovation in solar technology.